-Service enhancements for Therapeutic Behavioral Services (TBS) provided additional staff to case manage youth receiving TBS.
-Service enhancements for Therapeutic Behavioral Services provided additional staff to case management youth receiving TBS.
+Service enhancements for Therapeutic Behavioral Services (TBS) provided additional staff to case-manage youth receiving TBS.
 TBS services are provided to children with full scope Medi-Cal and a number of youth without Medi-Cal through Behavioral Coaching Services (BCS).
 TBS and BCS services are provided to minors at risk of hospitalization or higher level placements.
 TBS expansion staff coordinated referrals and provided case management to 72 youth.

-Supports for parents facing the challenges of raising a child with Serious Emotional Disturbances has been a key component of the children's work plan.
+Supports for parents facing the challenges of raising a child with Serious Emotional Disturbances has been a key component of the Children's Work Plan.

 A multifaceted approach to assistance for parents continued throughout FY12/13 with Parent Support Staff (Parent Partners) in each clinic providing direct support services to clients and their families; and a Central Parent Support Team to provide a variety of assistance to parents including: community outreach; a parent support warm line; and Educate, Equip, and Support (EES) classes.
 Parent Partners provided a number of support services impacting 710 individual youth and families.
 Some of the families and youth served were follow-up contacts after youth hospitalizations.
 The Department's EES classes served 110 parents.
 Additional contacts were provided to 2,025 parents through community engagement and outreach efforts at 124 community events.
-Parent partners participated in community events and meetings with diverse traditionally underserved communities.
+Parent Partners participated in community events and meetings with diverse traditionally underserved communities.

-Clinic expansion programs also included Behavioral Health Specialists assigned in each region of the County to address the needs of youth with co-occurring disorders providing groups and other services.
-Mentoring services have also been provided to 48 children that were open in the children's clinic.
+Clinic expansion programs also included Behavioral Health Specialists assigned in each region of the county to address the needs of youth with co-occurring disorders, providing groups and other services.
+Mentoring services have also been provided to 48 children that have an open case file in the children's clinics.
 Evidence-based practices (EBP) expanded in the children clinics include Cognitive Behavioral Therapy (CBT) and Parent Child Interaction Therapy (PCIT) both of which were implemented to address the unique needs of the youth population (youth transitioning to the adult system and young children).
 Cognitive behavioral therapy continued to expand with the availability of Trauma-Focused CBT for youth with symptoms related to significant trauma experiences.
 PCIT was provided within the context of a full service partnership program to 127 youth.
 Outcomes for PCIT have consistently shown reductions in externalizing/disruptive behaviors and decreases in parental stress as measured by Eyberg Child Inventory (ECBI) and Parental Stress Index (PSI).